Omid Nouripour: Political career

 Nouripour was elected to the German Federal Parliament in 2006 as the second member of Iranian descent (after Michaela Noll-Tadjadod), taking the vacated seat of the former Foreign Minister Joschka Fischer.
 He has since been representing the Frankfurt am Main II district and was re-elected in 2009, 2013, 2017 and 2021.

-Between 2006 and 2013, Nouripour was a member of the Defence Committee and the Budget Committee, where he served as his parliamentary group's rapporteur on the annual budgets of the Federal Foreign Office (AA), the Federal Ministry of the Interior (BMI), the Federal Ministry of Health (BMG), the Federal Court of Auditors (BRH) and the Office of the Federal President.

 Nouripour was a member of the Committee on Foreign Affairs from 2014 to 2022 and of the Finance Committee from 2021 to 2022.
 He also served on the Committee on Human Rights and Humanitarian Aid from 2014 until 2017.
-He has written widely on migration and is the speaker of the Green Party on migration issues and refugees.
+He has written widely on migration.

 In July 2015, Nouripour joined Germany’s Foreign Minister Frank-Walter Steinmeier on a trip to Cuba.
 It was the first time a German foreign minister had visited Cuba since the German reunification in 1990.

-In addition to his committee assignments, Nouripour has been chairman of the German-Ukrainian Parliamentary Friendship Group since 2018.
-Already since 2014, he has also been serving as deputy chairman of the German-US Parliamentary Friendship Group and the German-Indian Parliamentary Friendship Group.
+In addition to his committee assignments, Nouripour was the chairman of the German-Ukrainian Parliamentary Friendship Group from 2018 to 2021.

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Nouripour led his party's delegation in the working group on foreign policy, defence, development cooperation and human rights; his co-chairs from the other parties were Heiko Maas and Alexander Graf Lambsdorff.

+On 29 January 2022, Nouripour was elected unopposed at co-chair of the Greens, along with Ricarda Lang.
+They succeeded Annalena Baerbock and Robert Habeck, who stepped down after joining the Scholz cabinet.
+Following a series of election defeats on the state level, Lang and Nouripour announced their resignation in September 2024.

+Following the 2025 national elections, Nouripour won an internal vote against Katrin Göring-Eckardt and Claudia Roth to become the Green Party's candidate to become one of the vice-presidents of the German Parliament.
+In March 2025 he was elected Deputy President of the Bundestag.